ibm-cloud-docs/vpc/vsi_is_byol_about.md

 You can use your own license for a [custom RHEL image](/docs/vpc?topic=vpc-create-linux-custom-image) you create on premesis.
 This BYOL custom image is a single QCOW2 file that you upload to Cloud Object Storage (COS) and then import to the VPC.
 When you import your BYOL custom image, you select a _BYOL_ operating system from the list of OS versions.
 Supported Linux versions are 64-bit RHEL 7 and RHEL 8.

-To see all OS versions from the API, make a`GET \ operating_systems` call.
+To see all OS versions from the API, make a`GET /operating_systems` call.
 In the response, you would see RHEL BYOL OS versions among the list of operatng systems.
 This example response shows information returned for RHEL 7:

 ```
 {